shivam201/Cucumber_Maven_Java/README.md

 # Cucumber_Maven_Java
 Cucumber Maven Java Project for Beginner / Intermediate and Advance Level User

-@Author - Shivam Maralay
+# Author - Shivam Maralay
-@Last Commit - 1-June-2020
+# Last Commit - 1-June-2020
-@Agenda - BDD(Cucumber) framework for UI and API based on Selenium and Rest Assured for Java project
+# Agenda - BDD(Cucumber) framework for UI and API based on Selenium and Rest Assured for Java project

-Pre-requisite:
+# Pre-requisite:
 1. Java to be installed and should be present
 	-	JAVA_HOME [ Path till JDK should be created in User/System	Variables ]
 	-	Java\bin path should be present in PATH system Variables.